 Section 172(1) Statement

-Statement by the Directors on performance of their statutory duties in accordance with S172 (1)
+Statement by the Directors on performance of their statutory duties in accordance with S172(1)

-The Directors take their responsibilities seriously and wish to act in good faith in promoting the long term success of the company and all its stakeholders.
-The Board and Senior Management Team of the Group meet on a monthly basis, with financial performance, operational matters, strategy, health and safety and business development being key topics discussed.
-The corporate governance policies are continually evolving, in order to maintain our emphasis on high standards of business conduct and anchored around health and safety, corporate social
+The directors take their responsibilities seriously and wish to act in good faith in promoting the long-term success of the group, its subsidiaries and all its stakeholders.
+The board and senior management team of the group meet on a monthly basis, with financial performance, operational matters, strategy, health and safety and business development being key topics discussed.
+The corporate governance policies are continually evolving, in order to maintain emphasis on high standards of business conduct and anchored around health and safety, corporate social responsibility and environmental and sustainable policies.
+The directors are committed to providing outstanding service delivery in every area of the business.

-To deliver the long term strategy and promote the success of the Group, the Directors seek to maintain a strong order book and pipeline of new work, and where possible enter into long-term arrangements with customers which provides a strong base for the company’s long term planning.
-Tenders for new work are carefully appraised to ensure the Group remains competitive whilst protecting operating profit margins.
+To deliver the long-term strategy and promote the success of the group, the directors seek to maintain a strong order book and pipeline of new work, and where possible enter into long term arrangements with customers which provides a strong base for the company’s long-term planning.
+Tenders for new work are carefully appraised to ensure the group remains competitive whilst protecting operating profit margins.

-Engagement with Stakeholders
+Engagement with stakeholders

 As an employer, supplier, client and a member of a wider community, we know that our activities impact on the lives of others and that the quality of our relationships is determined by our actions.
 Relationships are important to us.
 As a family business, relationship building is central to our culture and values.
 These values guide the way we operate as a corporate citizen.
+We aim to be good members of the communities we operate in, providing opportunities for local individuals and businesses to tender for and undertake work on our contracts and we also give back to our local community through charity fundraising, volunteering and collections which benefit local charities and causes which are closely aligned with the company and its employees.
+A Corporate Social Responsibility (CSR) Strategy Group and CSR Working Group exists internally to establish an annual strategy for the group’s CSR activities and to monitor progress in line with its objectives.

 Employees